xiaoiver/infinite-canvas-tutorial/packages/site/docs/zh/guide/lesson-021.md

 ## 旋转 {#rotation}

-Figma 提供了以下
+Figma

-Hover just outside one of the layer's bounds until the icon appears.
+> Hover just outside one of the layer's bounds until the icon appears.
-Click and drag to rotate your selection:
+> Click and drag to rotate your selection:
-Drag clockwise to create a negative angle (towards -180° ).
+> Drag clockwise to create a negative angle (towards -180° ).
-Drag counterclockwise to create a positive angle (towards 180° ) Hold down Shift to snap rotation values to increments of 15.
+> Drag counterclockwise to create a positive angle (towards 180° )
+> Hold down Shift to snap rotation values to increments of 15.

 ### 调整旋转中心 {#change-the-rotation-origin}